garretjames/react-flux-dating-interface/readme.md

 If you want to use another framework, **feel free to install other dependencies as you wish**.
 You can use tools such as [Angular CLI](https://cli.angular.io/) and [Vue CLI](https://github.com/vuejs/vue-cli), just make sure that the project is running at port 3000 (e.g.: running the cli with `--port 3000` might help) and the only necessary steps to start the project is running `npm install` plus `npm start`.

 NOTE: Consider the scaffolding provided as a rough approximation of what the client is looking for.
 Feel free to modify (or completely rewrite) the markup or functionality in whatever ways you see fit.
-However, keep the semantic value of the given IDs - for example, `#genderFemale` should still refer to the female filter.
+However, keep the semantic value of the given data attribute IDs - for example, `data-id="genderFemale"` should still refer to the female filter.

 User Stories
 ============